opentracing-contrib/java-specialagent/README.md

 1) `opentracing-instrumenter-<version>-tests.jar`

-    This is the test artifact that contains within it the InstrumentationRunner, which is a JUnit runner class provided for testing of `otarules.btm` files in instrumentation plugins.
+    This is the test artifact that contains within it the `InstrumenterRunner`, which is a JUnit runner class provided for testing of `otarules.btm` files in instrumentation plugins.
 This JAR does not contain within it any instrumentation plugins themselves, and is only intended to be applied to the test phase of the build lifecycle of a single instrumentation plugin implementation.
 This JAR can be used in the same manner as the main JAR, both for static and dynamic attach.

 ## Usage